mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

 ## Project Goal

   The main goal of this project is to provide a fully functional implementation of a GNSS receiver working with GLONASS L1 SP signals, delivering RINEX files and an on-the-fly navigation solution.
-In order to achieve it the *acquisition* and *tracking* blocks were implemented in GNSS-SDR.
+In order to achieve it, the *acquisition* and *tracking* blocks were implemented in GNSS-SDR.
 The following picture shows a generic software GNSS receiver.

 <figure class="align-center">
   <img src="https://i.imgur.com/2mEN0DY.png" alt="">